How To Cope With Chronic Stress In 2020

 We are all creatures of habit and develop patterns of behavior we rely on, even if these patterns are dysfunctional.
 Breaking old habits is not easy.
 In the case of chronic stress however, changing the patterns that got you there in the first place may save your life.

 Practice relaxing: Take a few minutes to close your eyes, take a deep breath and tell yourself to relax.
 You can program your mind to calm down with just a little practice.
 You can also take a warm bath, stretch several times a day or just take a 5 minute nap.
 Do this every day and you will notice an improvement in your stress level.
+This is a form of meditation.

 Sleep: If you are not sleeping well or are sleep deprived you will likely perform poorly at work, feel irritable and be short tempered.
 Sleep deprivation is often a major contributor to chronic stress.